stefanofabi/cstrike-webadmin/README.md

 ## About cstrike-webadmin

 The cstrike-webadmin project tries to be a page that helps administrators by adding the main features to currently manage a server.
-We facilitate some common tasks such as managing administrators, assigning ranks, banning players, among other things.
+We facilitate some common tasks such as managing administrators, assigning ranks, banning players, sale of administrators, among other things.

 ### Pre requirements 📋
 ```